 pre-health careers and how to integrate requirements into the curriculum;

 transferring internally (between colleges) within Cornell or concurrent degrees;

 student disability services;

-voluntary, required, and health leaves;
+voluntary, required, and health leaves of absence;

 minors, double majors;